Overcoming Heat Stress in Pigs Through Nutrition

 This often appears as poor nutrient utilization and/or chronic inflammation of the liver.
 It is important to keep the liver as healthy as possible and avoid additional stress from toxins, e.g. mycotoxins.

 Many trials have shown the negative effect of heat stress on development of endotoxins in the gut.

 A significant increase in serum endotoxin concentrations was shown by Pearce et al (2013) when pigs were assigned to acute heat stress (35°C, 24-43% humidity) for 24 hours.

 Innovative feed additives such as Mycofix® can actively combat major mycotoxins, deactivate endotoxins and decrease the production of pro-inflammatory cytokines.

-Heat stress affects swine performance much of the time in tropical climates and seasonally in more moderate ones.
+Heat stress in pigs affects swine performance much of the time in tropical climates and seasonally in more moderate ones.